FishbytheFin/fire/readme.md

+# FireCE

-A port of "Fire" from the Game & Watch to the TI-84 CE
+FireCE is a port of "Fire" from the Game & Watch to the TI-84 CE & TI-84 CE Python